ajaygrewal2003/ajaygrewal2003.github.io/index.md

 # 🛠 Projects

-## Meal Maker
+## December 1, 2025
+First project entry added.

+**Meal Maker**
 AI powered cooking app that generates recipes from user provided ingredients, estimates nutrition, and supports chat based recipe creation.

 **Website:** https://www.mealmaker.ca
 More AI based projects will be added here as I build them.
+Some that are built or in progress cannot yet be posted here due to confidential reasons.
+Will try posting whatever I can.

 ---